 - 2 teaspoons olive oil

 - Garlic powder, to taste

 - 4 whole wheat pita shells

-- 1 small container fresh mozzarella
+- 1 small container fresh mozzarella cheese

 - To make bruschetta-style pizza sauce: Empty can of tomatoes into a mixing bowl.
 Using a microplane grater, grate garlic into the tomatoes.
 Add sugar, olive oil, and spices to taste.
 Set aside.